SVG Color – How to work with Fill Color and Stroke Color? – Aspose.SVG Guide

 Scalable Vector Graphics (SVG) is an XML language for creating 2D vector and mixed vector/raster graphics.
-Using vector graphics is one of the most popular web design trends in recent years.
 SVG allows developers and designers to create vector images built using points, lines, paths, and shapes.
 It is best used to create logos, icons, simple graphics, and animations.
 SVG images are resolution independent and can be created and edited with any text editor.
+You can color SVG shapes, lines, paths, and text.
+They can also be textured, shaded, or created from partially transparent overlapping layers.

 So you can set color for SVG elements in two ways: using fill and stroke properties of the style attribute and using fill and stroke attributes.
 For more information, please see the W3C page.